 - 3. A resumé and application form

 - 4. A personal interview

-- Approval of the student's supervisor, in consultation with the School of Graduate Studies and the Arts and Science Co-operative Education Office
+- Approval of the student's supervisor, in consultation with the School of Graduate Studies and the Career Bridge Office

 Other factors such as labour market conditions, work experience, volunteer experience, and extracurricular activities are also considered when selecting participants for the program.